Best Intermediate Electric Guitar (between roughly $1000 and $2000)

 How about clean and distorted?
 Do you like the tone it's putting out with those settings engaged?

-This is a simple way to vet a guitar's tone and it's worth your time, especially if you're going to commit to the instrument long-term.
+This is a simple way to vet a guitar's tone and to see if it's worth your time, especially if you're going to commit to the instrument long-term.

-In terms of buying electric guitars, we've had a great experience with Sweetwater over the years, which is why we partner with them (per the guitar table earlier).
+In terms of buying electric guitars, we've had a great experience with Sweetwater over the years, which is why we partner with them (per the comparison table above).
 They tend to keep really tight relationships with builders and manufacturers, selling only the best and including - of course - all the brands we've mentioned here.

 For buying new electric guitars, we recommend Sweetwater.